FlowFuse/website/operations/billing.md

 We use stripe to bill our customers and to manage subscriptions for FlowForge Cloud.

-Team members will be given a login to the  Stripe dashbaord as required for thier role with an appropriate level of access.
+Team members will be given a login to the  Stripe dashboard as required for their role with an appropriate level of access.

 ## Support